CraigInches/nncli/README.md

 NextCloud Notes Command Line Interface

 nncli is a Python application that gives you access to your NextCloud Notes account via the command line.
-It's a fork of [sncli](https://github.com/insanum/sncli).
+It's a "hard" fork of [sncli](https://github.com/insanum/sncli).
 You can access your notes via a customizable console GUI that implements vi-like keybinds or via a simple command line interface that you can script.